 Similar to ABC analysis, this tool can help measure the enterprise-client relationship.
-The rating can be based on the accounts receivable schedule, as well as other discrete, weighted criteria set forth in a customer scorecard, such as profitability; direct costs; and indirect costs, including excessive customer service hours, frequent requests for changes in service or highly stressful business interactions.
+The rating can be based on the accounts receivable schedule, as well as other discrete, weighted criteria set forth in a customer scorecard, such as profitability; direct costs; and indirect costs, including excessive Customer Relations hours, frequent requests for changes in service or highly stressful business interactions.

 Here is an example of some potential classifications:

 - Anchor customer: This describes one or two high-value clients that can form strategic relationships or collaborate on special projects.

 - A-level customer: Most clients should fall within this category and become primary, sustainable revenue drivers.